 HTM Investments.
 HTM investments are quoted non-derivative financial assets with fixed or determinable payments and fixed maturities for which the Group's management has the positive intention and ability to hold to maturity.
 Where the Group sells other than an insignificant amount of HTM investments, the entire category would be tainted and reclassified as AFS financial assets.
 After initial measurement, these investments are measured at amortized cost using the effective interest rate method, less impairment in value.
 Any interest earned on the HTM investments shall be recognized as part of "Interest income" in the consolidated statements of income on an accrual basis.
 Amortized cost is calculated by taking into account any discount or premium on acquisition and fees that are integral part of the effective interest rate.
-The periodic amortization is also included as part of "Interest income" in the consolidated statements are integral part of loss when the HTM investments are derecognized or impaired, as well as through the amortization process.
+The periodic amortization is also included as part of "Interest income" in the consolidated statements of income.
+Gains or losses are recognized in profit or loss when the HTM investments are derecognized or impaired, as well as through the amortization process.